-This new immigration bill is a bad news for India’s IT companies who rely heavily on H1B visas only.
-There is a major drop in IT Stocks in India after this new proposal was announced amid concern that doubling of fees for H1B visas upto $4,000 may hurt the outsourcing companies in a big way.
+This new immigration bill is bad news for India’s IT companies who rely heavily on H1B visas only.
+There is a major drop in IT Stocks in India after this new proposal was announced amid concern that doubling of fees for H1B visas up to $4,000 may hurt the outsourcing companies in a big way.
 Stocks of India s largest IT firm TCS, HCL, Infosys, Tech Mahindra, Wipro were down at National Stock Exchange (NSE) by 2 to 4 percent.

 The proposed changes in the issuing of H-1B visas, the highly sought after US work permits, will badly affect the Indian IT firms which depend heavily on these work visas.
 As such, large Indian IT companies like TCS, Wipro and Infosys will have to pay $10,000 for each additional H-1B employee they would be hiring.